cmangos/classic-db/README.md

 this database repository, you will have to open `InstallFullDB.config`, and edit in the desired database, username and password according to how you have configured your MySQL server.
 Default values for mangos core are `username:mangos`, `password:mangos`, `database:mangos`.
-For security reasons, it is strongly adviced to use different username and password.
+For security reasons, it is strongly advised to use a different username and password.

-Once you have the desired database user and rights configured in MySQL, you may run again the `./InstallFullDB.sh` command to load the individual data tables into your database, populate them and apply all updates since the last milestone.
+Once you have the desired database user and permissions configured in MySQL, you may again run the `./InstallFullDB.sh` command to load the individual data tables into your database, populate them and apply all updates since the last milestone.

 There are also options that you can enable/disable in `InstallFullDB.config` to add SQL files related to bots, development updates or custom changes.